 Many parents are planning the best way for their children to go back to school and/or childcare while weighing the risk and benefits.
 While educating Mississippi children is of the upmost importance, certain safety measures will have to be undertaken to minimize the spread of COVID-19 at the school among students, faculty and staff.

-The virus spreads person–to-person through respiratory droplets produced when an infected person coughs, sneezes or sings.
+The virus spreads person–to-person through respiratory droplets produced when an infected person coughs, sneezes, talks or sings.
 This is why maintaining a distance of 6 feet is important.
 The longer people remain in close proximity, the higher the chance of spread.
 It’s important to remember COVID-19 can be spread by people who are not showing symptoms.

 Full-capacity in-person classes, activities and events.
 The exposure risk for COVID-19 increases when children and teachers are not spaced apart, when activities require close interaction or sharing of supplies occurs and when students mix between classes.